Matthew-Ryan1995/behaviour_emergence/README.md

 # behaviour_emergence

-This git repo will reproduce the results for the paper *Behaviour emergence in a BaD modelling framework*.
+This git repo will reproduce the results for the paper *Behaviour and infection feedback loops inform early stage behaviour emergence and the efficacy of interventions*.
 The purpose of this work is to investigate:

 1. Early approximations of the prevalence of self protective behaviours in the presence of an infectious disease, and
 2. The effects of self protective behaviour on the outbreak probability and final size of an epidemic.